 As you probably already know, this type of home loan has a fixed rate of interest that does not change, along with a repayment length or “term” of 30 years.
 As mentioned, it is by far the most commonly used of all the different loan options.

-The fixed interest rate is one of the most important features of this particular loan, and it’s also one of the primary advantages of the 30-year fixed mortgage.
-When you use this particular product to finance a home purchase, you’ll have the same mortgage rate for the full 30-year term (or until you sell or refinance the home).
+The fixed interest rate is one of the most important features of this particular loan, and also one of its primary advantages.
+If you use this particular loan product to buy a house, you’ll have the same mortgage interest rate for the full 30-year term (or until you sell or refinance the home).

 This feature distinguishes the 30-year fixed-rate mortgage loan from other financing options that have a changing or “adjustable” rate.